-For more information, visit the Online Learning Center website (on the main Seminary page, click on the icon labled "Study Online"), or e-mail Dr. Price at cprice@nobts.edu, his assistant at internetdeanasst@nobts.edu, or call the Seminary switchboard at 1.800.662.8701 and request the Online Learning Center, extension 8064.
+For more information, visit the Online Learning Center website (on the main Seminary page, click on the icon labled "Study Online"), or e-mail the Associate Dean of Online Learning, Dr. Jeff Audirsch, at jaudirsch@nobts.edu, his assistant at internetdeanasst@nobts.edu, or call the Seminary switchboard at 1.800.662.8701 and request the Online Learning Center, extension 8064.